tech-med/medlearnity.com/src/content/blog/usmle-step-1-percentiles/index.md

 This average score for such a favorable outcome also puts the test into perspective — 230 is a high Step 1 score and can feel like quite a lofty goal to achieve for some.
 This reiterates the importance of preparing for the USMLE Step 1 exam, as you'll want to come away with the best score possible.
 You can take heart because different specialties will have different average Step 1 percentiles that can still lead to placement in one's preferred specialty.

 In short, you should shoot for at least the average — around a 230.
-But the more you study and prepare the right way, the higher your chances could be for acing your USMLE Step 1 exam and landing in your chosen specialty!
+But the more you study and prepare the right way, the higher your chances could be for acing your USMLE Step 1 exam and landing in your chosen specialty

 ## The Importance of Having the Right Mindset